bernskioldmedia/bm-wp-experience/README.md

 - Show staging environment notice publically for administrators.
 - Disable indexing for non-production environments.

+### Matomo

+- Integrates with BM Analytics for easy configuration.
+- Configure the tracking code with common settings through filters.
+- Ability to configure another Matomo instance for the tracking code.
+- Automatically tracks site search.

 ### Mail

 - Allows easy configuration of sending via SMTP instead of PHP Sendmail.